-In three months’ time, I will be leaving Tennessee and moving to Georgia so my husband, Mr. Beasley, can take a prestigious teaching job at a local university.
+In three months’ time, I will be leaving Montreal and moving to Georgia so my husband, Mr. Beasley, can take a prestigious teaching job at a local university.
 Though the relocation is best for our family, I’ve nonetheless tumbled into mourning about leaving my historic Victorian home behind like a summer lover.

 Mr. Beasley and I purchased the neglected property when it was a burned-out shell.
 Over time, we renovated, restored, and resuscitated the old girl to her former 1890s splendor.
 Away went the bags of rubbish buried in the backyard.
 In came the claw-foot tubs and milk-glass schoolhouse lights.

 The project was a family passion and preoccupation for more than three years, and as we begin to say good-bye, I find myself gazing longingly at the soft pink heirloom roses I trained to clamber over the front porch, or wistfully running my fingertips over the slate tile we installed after digging it from the yard.

 I circle the rooms of our soon-to-be-forsaken home in a ghostlike fog, flooded with reminiscences of all the neighborhood potlucks and birthday parties, a witness to years of our family history, with the scuff marks, wall dings, and chipped paint to prove it.